It is once again the season where parents, students, and teachers prepare for the start of a new school year.

 - Knowledge of community resources available to students

-I look forward to hearing from youth who attend our afterschool program that more of them are experiencing a supportive school environment this year.
+We look forward to hearing from youth who attend our afterschool program that more of them are experiencing a supportive school environment this year.
 We will certainly be there for the students who don’t, and we’ll be working with the schools who are trying to get it right.
 (Click here for information about Part II of our upcoming Safe Schools Summit).

 If you know a child who is struggling at school or home, or you are a parent who needs information or help, or you are a teacher, guidance counselor, or administrator who wants to create a welcoming school environment, PERSAD CENTER is available to help you.
 Let’s make this an excellent school year!